rgorby/MAGE/docs/source/building/buildDerecho.rst

 .. note::

-    For Geospace runs coupled with TIE-GCM (GTR), use the following modules:
+    For MAGE runs coupled with TIEGCM (known as "GTR"), use the following modules:

     .. code-block:: bash